anshika-5/anshika-5/README.md

 - ⚡ Fun fact: ...
 -->
 <h1 align="center">Hey There!👋 I am Anshika Chauhan</h1>
-<h3 align="center">A pre-final year student at NIT Jalandhar.
+<h3 align="center">I am Anshika Chauhan, a pre-final year student at NIT Jalandhar.
 A passionate tech enthusiast🚀 on a relentless pursuit of knowledge from India🇮🇳.
-Web dev, ML, and now diving into the world of DevOps. 🌍 Let's build amazing things together!</h3>
+Into Web dev, ML, and now diving into the world of DevOps. 🌍 Let's build amazing things together!</h3>

 - 🌅 **Google WE Scholar'22**

-- 🌱 I’m currently learning **DSA and strengthening my problem solving skils**

 - 👨🏽‍💻 **GHC'23 Scholar**

-- 👨🏽‍💻 **Data Analyst Intern @NoQs Digital**
+- - 🌱 I’m currently learning **DSA and strengthening my problem solving skils**

 - 👨‍💻 All of my projects are available at [https://portfolio-anshika-5.vercel.app/](https://portfolio-anshika-5.vercel.app/)